BlueBrain/nexus/src/main/paradox/docs/release-notes/index.md

 This is the first major release of Blue Brain Nexus after almost two years of development.

 Also referred to as "_Nexus V1_”, this initial release is our first big milestone in our quest to build a Knowledge Graph platform uniquely combining flexible graph database, powerful search engine and scalable data store to enable:

 * Easy unification and integration of fragmented and disparate data from heterogeneous domains to break data and metadata silos
-* Better data governance with the ability to specify and enforce organisation’s best practices for data collection, storage and description through high quality metadata
+* Better data governance with the ability to specify and enforce organization’s best practices for data collection, storage and description through high quality metadata
 * Data lineage and provenance recording and description
 * FAIR (Findable, Accessible, Interoperable, Re-usable) data and metadata management